-Students with a cumulative and semester GPA of 3.000 or better are considered in good academic standing.
+Students with a cumulative and semester GPA of 3.000 (solid "B") or better are considered in good academic standing.
 Georgetown does not round the GPA; thus, a student with a 2.999 cumulative GPA would not be allowed to earn the certificate and would be terminated from the program.
 There are no exceptions to this minimum academic standard.

-Students are placed on academic probation when they earn 3-credits or more of B- or lower in a single semester or when their cumulative GPA falls below a 3.000.
+Students are placed on academic probation when they earn one unsatisfactory grade of "B-" or lower in a single semester or when their cumulative GPA falls below a 3.000.
 Unless they meet the criteria for termination as outlined below, students remain on probation until their GPA improves to a 3.000 or better.